 There is very little value in just finding problems, but there is much value in solving problems.
 Solving problems requires time and commitment.
 It involves serving others.
 The best editor I ever worked with didn’t just circle typos and add or remove commas.
 He took the time to educate his writers and make them better content developers.
 For example, if I didn’t follow a particular style guideline, he would refer me to the page in the style guide with the proper construction.
 Therefore, I had no excuse for making the mistake again.
 In other words, he identified a knowledge gap and then he helped me fill the gap.
 If you are only interested in finding mistakes, but not ensuring that those mistakes do not occur again, then what value are you really adding?
 For example, I saw a viral post on Twitter involving grammar shaming.
-An individual had taken the initiative to write what they felt would be helpful instructions for their co-workers, and then taped the instructions on an appliance in a break room.
-Another co-worker came along and highlighted all the grammatical mistakes in the note, and then photographed the note and shared it with others–I’m assuming with the intent to ridicule the original author.
+An individual had taken the initiative to write what he felt would be helpful instructions for his co-workers, and then taped the instructions on an appliance in a break room.
+Another co-worker came along and highlighted all the grammatical mistakes in the note, and then photographed the note and shared it with others.
+I’m assuming with the intent to ridicule the original author.
 This example is a good transition to my last point.

 3. The bully

 I’ve worked on teams with people who are so smart that they are literally frightening, and technology that is so advanced that it takes many to understand and create the parts, and very few who can understand and operate the whole.
 I’m reminded on a daily basis how much knowledge and information there is and how very little that I have accumulated and mastered.
 Does this make me feel self-conscious and insecure?
 Yes.
 Does this insecurity drive me to bully and belittle others to make myself feel superior?
 I hope not.